feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 **Circuits Dropdown:**
 1. Click **Circuits** in top toolbar
-2. Select a brain region from the list
+2. Select a brain circuit from the list
 3. Opens Circuit Builder tab for that region

 **Outputs Dropdown:**